 And that is what we will show you in this article.

-Before we dive into the deep analysis of 5 Point Likert Scale, first we need to understand what Likert Scale is?
+Before we dive into the deep analysis of the 5-Point Likert Scale, first we need to understand what the Likert Scale is.

-Let us see an example of how you can visualize your data obtained from survey analysis using the Likert Scale for analyzing and interpreting results from it.
+Let us see how you can visualize your data obtained from survey analysis report using the Likert Scale for analyzing and interpreting results from it.

 George runs a business where he sells skincare products.

-He wants to know how his products are doing with customers.
+He wants to know how his products are doing with customer satisfaction.

 The questions included in his survey were: